kadirahq/flow-router/README.md

 > Use `0` as `timeInMillis` to turn off caching

-This is a smart cache and once your DDP connection sends actual data, cache will get invalidated.
+This is a smart cache and once your DDP connection sends actual data, cache will get invalidated locally.

 ## Defer Script Loading

 In a normal Meteor app we need to load 500KB - 2MB JavaScript and run those JavaScript before the browser start to render anything.
 So, JavaScript blocks the rendering.

 FlowRouter has an option which defer script loading.
-Then once the browser gots the html it can render without waiting for JavaScript.
+Then once the browser received the html it can render without waiting for JavaScript.

 This is a huge improvement and works even with very slow internet connections.
 To experience this just visit <https://kadira.io>